ninamcunha/dark-souls-knowledge-graph/README.md

 - `sampled_lore_entries.json`: A smaller sample of entries used to test and iterate over the extraction process.
 - `ds3.json`: The original raw dataset (not included in this repository due to size constraints; see source link above to download).

 ### Data Example

-    {
+<pre><code>{
   "name": "Blood Red and White Shield",
   "description": "Standard round wooden shield.
 It features a striking red and white design.
 Wooden shields are light, manageable, and offer relatively high magic absorption.", "knowledge": "Skill: Parry — Repel an attack at the right time to follow up with a critical hit.
 Works while equipped in either hand."
 }
+</code></pre>

 ### Token Estimation and Sampling